By Zhanna Golodryga, SVP, Services and CIO, Hess Corporation

 Santee Cooper is an 82-year-old electric and water utility with approximately 1,730 employees and facilities across the entire state of South Carolina.

-By Jeff Cann, Chief Strategist & CIO, Chris Cole, Business Development, Encore Electric, Inc.
+By Jeff Cann, Chief Strategist & CIO, Encore Electric, Inc. And Chris Cole, Business Development, Encore Electric, Inc.

 Since the introduction of Leadership in Energy and Environmental Design (LEED) in 2000, there are many success stories in energy savings for building construction and maintenance.